luisbello30/Leaflet.GetFeatureInfoWMS/README.md

 # Leaflet.GetFeatureInfoWMS

-You can use WMS request "GetFeatureInfo" data about a coordinate of the leaflet map image
+You can create a URL with WMS request data "GetFeatureInfo" about a map image coordinate and get it from a callback
 ## Requirement

 * [Lealfet](https://leafletjs.com/)